Brokers Issue Forecasts for Smartsheet Inc’s Q1 2021 Earnings (NYSE:SMAR)

+Several other analysts have also recently commented on SMAR.
+BMO Capital Markets decreased their price objective on shares of Smartsheet from $57.00 to $48.00 and set an “outperform” rating for the company in a research note on Wednesday, March 18th.
+Zacks Investment Research upgraded shares of Smartsheet from a “sell” rating to a “hold” rating in a research note on Tuesday, February 11th.
+Canaccord Genuity decreased their target price on shares of Smartsheet from $53.00 to $45.00 and set a “buy” rating for the company in a research note on Wednesday, March 18th.
+ValuEngine upgraded shares of Smartsheet from a “hold” rating to a “buy” rating in a research note on Tuesday, March 17th.
+Finally, Morgan Stanley decreased their target price on shares of Smartsheet from $62.00 to $53.00 and set an “overweight” rating for the company in a research note on Wednesday, March 18th.
+Three analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company’s stock.
+The stock has a consensus rating of “Buy” and an average price target of $48.93.

-Smartsheet (NYSE:SMAR) last posted its quarterly earnings results on Tuesday, March 17th.
+Smartsheet (NYSE:SMAR) last announced its quarterly earnings data on Tuesday, March 17th.
 The company reported ($0.13) EPS for the quarter, beating the consensus estimate of ($0.16) by $0.03.
-Smartsheet had a negative return on equity of 22.63% and a negative net margin of 35.42%.
-The firm had revenue of $78.52 million during the quarter, compared to analysts’ expectations of $77.70 million.
-During the same quarter last year, the firm earned ($0.07) earnings per share.
-The business’s revenue for the quarter was up 50.6% on a year-over-year basis.
+Smartsheet had a negative net margin of 35.42% and a negative return on equity of 22.63%.
+The business had revenue of $78.52 million during the quarter, compared to analysts’ expectations of $77.70 million.
+During the same period in the previous year, the business posted ($0.07) EPS.
+The business’s quarterly revenue was up 50.6% compared to the same quarter last year.

+In related news, Director Elena Gomez sold 5,000 shares of the business’s stock in a transaction on Wednesday, February 5th.
+The shares were sold at an average price of $52.20, for a total value of $261,000.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, insider Eugene Farrell sold 12,000 shares of the business’s stock in a transaction on Friday, January 10th.
+The stock was sold at an average price of $45.37, for a total transaction of $544,440.00.
+Following the completion of the sale, the insider now directly owns 59,132 shares of the company’s stock, valued at approximately $2,682,818.84.
+The disclosure for this sale can be found here.
+Over the last quarter, insiders sold 194,323 shares of company stock valued at $9,089,055.
+Company insiders own 24.73% of the company’s stock.

-A number of hedge funds have recently bought and sold shares of SMAR.
-Capital World Investors increased its stake in Smartsheet by 167.6% during the fourth quarter.
-Capital World Investors now owns 13,584,781 shares of the company’s stock worth $610,228,000 after acquiring an additional 8,508,843 shares during the last quarter.
-FMR LLC grew its stake in shares of Smartsheet by 754,292.5% in the first quarter.
-FMR LLC now owns 1,214,572 shares of the company’s stock valued at $49,542,000 after buying an additional 1,214,411 shares in the last quarter.
-12 West Capital Management LP grew its stake in shares of Smartsheet by 33.2% in the fourth quarter.
-12 West Capital Management LP now owns 4,437,700 shares of the company’s stock valued at $199,341,000 after buying an additional 1,105,000 shares in the last quarter.
-Eventide Asset Management LLC acquired a new stake in shares of Smartsheet in the third quarter valued at $35,129,000.
-Finally, Tremblant Capital Group grew its stake in shares of Smartsheet by 152.0% in the fourth quarter.
-Tremblant Capital Group now owns 1,461,662 shares of the company’s stock valued at $65,658,000 after buying an additional 881,635 shares in the last quarter.
+A number of hedge funds and other institutional investors have recently modified their holdings of SMAR.
+Capital World Investors increased its holdings in Smartsheet by 167.6% in the 4th quarter.
+Capital World Investors now owns 13,584,781 shares of the company’s stock worth $610,228,000 after acquiring an additional 8,508,843 shares in the last quarter.
+FMR LLC increased its holdings in Smartsheet by 754,292.5% in the 1st quarter.
+FMR LLC now owns 1,214,572 shares of the company’s stock worth $49,542,000 after acquiring an additional 1,214,411 shares in the last quarter.
+12 West Capital Management LP increased its holdings in Smartsheet by 33.2% in the 4th quarter.
+12 West Capital Management LP now owns 4,437,700 shares of the company’s stock worth $199,341,000 after acquiring an additional 1,105,000 shares in the last quarter.
+Eventide Asset Management LLC purchased a new stake in Smartsheet in the 3rd quarter worth $35,129,000.
+Finally, Tremblant Capital Group increased its holdings in Smartsheet by 152.0% in the 4th quarter.
+Tremblant Capital Group now owns 1,461,662 shares of the company’s stock worth $65,658,000 after acquiring an additional 881,635 shares in the last quarter.
 83.74% of the stock is owned by institutional investors.

-In other Smartsheet news, Director Matthew S. Mcilwain sold 25,000 shares of the firm’s stock in a transaction on Monday, January 6th.
-The stock was sold at an average price of $45.81, for a total transaction of $1,145,250.00.
-Following the completion of the sale, the director now owns 149,868 shares of the company’s stock, valued at $6,865,453.08.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, insider Eugene Farrell sold 2,641 shares of the firm’s stock in a transaction on Thursday, February 20th.
-The stock was sold at an average price of $50.20, for a total value of $132,578.20.
-Following the sale, the insider now directly owns 59,132 shares of the company’s stock, valued at approximately $2,968,426.40.
-The disclosure for this sale can be found here.
-In the last three months, insiders have sold 187,991 shares of company stock valued at $8,818,298.
-24.73% of the stock is owned by insiders.

 About Smartsheet